beautifuldjango/beautifuldjango.github.io/_posts/2016-10-17-manifesto.markdown

 # Content

-As with "Beautiful Code", each chapter will be written by a different author, presenting a subject that they feel passionately about.
+As with "_Beautiful Code_", each chapter will be written by a different author, presenting a subject that they feel passionately about.

 Example chapters might include: